nielsenjared/nielsenjared.github.io/content/blog/big-o-notation-linear-time-complexity/index.md

 ## How Does Big O Notation Work?

-With Big O notation, we want to measure the _worst-case runtime_.
+Big O notation measures the _worst-case runtime_.

 Why?